novasasha/fullstack-developer-challenge/README.md

 ## Submission

 This project should be submitted by adding [@znicholasbrown](https://github.com/znicholasbrown), [@pleek91](https://github.com/pleek91), [@zhen0](https://github.com/zhen0) as collaborators to your cloned repository on GitHub.
-Once you've done so, please send an email to [jenny@prefect.io](jenny@prefect.io) to confirm your submission and to submit your python question answers.
+Once you've done so, please send an email to [jenny@prefect.io](jenny@prefect.io) to confirm your submission and to submit your exercise 1 python questionnaire answers.

 ## Recommended IDE